-Chhavi Mittal SLAMS A Man Who Calls His Pregnant Wife A COW; Shares A Heart-touching Post!
+Chhavi Mittal SLAMS A Man Who Called His Pregnant Wife A COW; Shares A Heart-touching Post!

 Chhavi Mittal is all set to welcome her second baby in May.
 Chhavi is married to director Mohit Hussein in 2005 and are proud parents to six-year old girl, Areeza.
 The actress, who is active on social media, has been sharing useful workout tips for pregnant ladies on social media.
 Recently, a man asked Chhavi how his pregnant wife could lose weight.
 He also told the actress that his wife was becoming 'a cow' already!
 This obviously didn't go with the actress who slammed the man.

-Chhavi Slams A Man Who Calls His Wife A Cow!
+Chhavi Slams A Man Who Called His Wife A Cow!

 Chhavi wrote, "Let me begin by thanking each one of you who have been following my posts and inboxing/commenting with your feedback and queries.
 However, I was completely shocked by a query in my inbox recently.
 A husband reached out to me asking for weight loss tips for his pregnant wife, who he said "is becoming a cow already"!" - (sic)